grrhale/colorschema/README.md

 ## Requirements:

 This program utilizes pandas for data manipulation, opencv to read image data, and matplotlib to generate a visualized output.
+These need to be installed for the program to work.

 These libraries can be installed by running the following commands: